exapod/exapod.github.io/docs/_docs/04-sik-project-01-01.md

 ---
-title: "SIK Project 1 Circuit 1A"
+title: "Project 1 - Circuit 1A: Blinking an LED"
 permalink: /docs/sik-project-01-A/
 excerpt: "Project 1 - Circuit 1A - Blinking an LED"
 toc: true